NaphtaliO/ShiftWizard/README.md

 Node 18 from here https://nodejs.org/en/
 Then after that you cd into frontend and run "npm install" after that you run "npm start" its very simple.
-It should open on it's own. input can be removed or added it's just a basic implementation to get something working
+It should open on it's own. inputs like name and address can be removed or added it's just a basic implementation to get something working

 ## Backend
+cd into the backend folder
 Activate the dev environment on mac with
 . venv/bin/activate
 or on windows with